kestra-io/docs/content/blogs/2023-12-05-yaml-pitfalls.md

 ## Next steps
 The critique of YAML, while often valid, represents a scenario-specific viewpoint and should not be generalized to dismiss YAML’s utility in a wider context.
 Like any tool or language, YAML has its strengths and weaknesses, and its suitability varies depending on the context.
 Understanding these nuances is critical to making informed decisions about using YAML in your own work rather than relying on a one-size-fits-all judgment.

 In the context of Kestra, we are confident that to enable language-agnostic declarative orchestration, we cannot rely on a single programming language.
 Enabling a company-wide orchestration platform requires a language that is easy to learn and that can be simultaneously used by engineers across different tech stacks and domain experts with no programming experience.
-As with anything in engineering, YAML has its limitations.
-However, we've solved all of them through our robust APIs, and we would love to hear your feedback on how we can make it even better — just reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).
+Kestra has solved all YAML pitfalls mentioned in this post through our robust APIs and validation mechanisms built into the framework.

+We would love to hear your feedback on how we can make it even better — reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).
 If you like the project, give us a [⭐️ GitHub star](https://github.com/kestra-io/kestra) and join [🫶 the community](https://kestra.io/slack).